mainwp/mainwp/readme.txt

 * Improved: PHP 7.2 compatibility

 = 3.4.7 - 4-17-18 =
-* Fixed: an issue with displaying a plugin name in the available updates section
+* Fixed: An issue with displaying a plugin name in the available updates section
 * Fixed: WP Cli issues caused by a conflict with the MainWP Team Control Extension
-* Fixed: an issue with syncing plugin data when the plugin contains UTF8 character in title
+* Fixed: An issue with syncing plugin data when the plugin contains UTF8 character in the title
 * Fixed: MainWP Dashboard and the Postman plugin conflict
 * Updated: multiple cosmetic updates